What is rifampin?

 - About any medical conditions you have or have had, for example, diabetes or liver problems.

 - If you are pregnant or plan to become pregnant.
 Whether rifampin can harm an unborn baby is unknown.
-Rifampin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Talk to your health care provider about possible risks with taking rifampin when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Rifampin may affect the way other medicines or products work, and other medicines or products may affect how rifampin works.
 Ask your health care provider if there are interactions between rifampin and the other medicines you take.

 Ask your health care provider about possible side effects from rifampin.
 Your health care provider will tell you what to do if you have side effects.